epicurithmetic/scraping/README.md

 ### Daily Updates

 One thing I miss about Facebook is the newsfeed: all of the things I want to be updated about it one convenient location.
 So I have written some code of my own which presents all of the latest information from the websites I am interested in.
 In order to do this, I scrape information from: Quanta Magazine, Bandcamp, OrbMag, blogs, and news websites.
 This repository contains the code I use to get the information for my daily updates.
+Bonus: this is ad free!

 ### Scraping data from genius.com